Smithsonian Digital Learning and Engagement Internship

 - In Person experience at the Smithsonian Institution in Washington, D.C.

-All internships will be four days per week and take place June 13-August 5, 2022.
-Students will receive a modest stipend ($4,800).
+All internships will be four days per week and take place June -August 2023 (exact dates to be determined).

 What is the learning experience?

 For both hybrid and in-person internships, students will work together in small teams to create digital educational resources on the Smithsonian Learning Lab platform that help dive deeper into complex issues through the lens of five topic areas:

 - Changing American narrative (immigration, civics, media, education)

 Interns will have access to the breadth and depth of Smithsonian and Affiliate resources, meet with Smithsonian leaders, and gain an understanding of how museums and cultural organizations are vital in providing platforms to discuss, understand, and solve some of the biggest challenges facing the world today.
 Interns will also participate in enrichment programming with Emerson Collective, designed to develop leadership capacity and build professional networks.